 Madhya Pradesh Governor asks Kamal Nath to prove majority by tomorrow

-Bhopal, Mar 16: Governor Lalji Tandon has asked the Kamal Nath-led Congress government in Madhya Pradesh to prove its majority by Tuesday, hours after it appeared to have snagged a 10-day reprieve after the assembly session was adjourned without any trust vote until March 26 over coronavirus.
+Bhopal, Mar 16: Governor Lalji Tandon on Monday issued fresh directive to Kamal Nath-led Congress government in Madhya Pradesh to prove its majority by Tuesday, failing to which it would be considered that the present government lacks majority in the state.

+The move comes hours after Kamal Nath government appeared to have snagged a 10-day reprieve after the assembly session was adjourned without any trust vote until March 26 over coronavirus.

+The Governor also condemned the Chief Minister's letter to him criticising him for asking the Speaker for a trust vote today as "meaningless, baseless" and against constitutional values.

+"I am sorry that the sentiment and language of the reply you have given to my letter is not compatible with the parliamentary norms," Governor Lalji Tandon said.

 Explained: Why was the Madhya Pradesh assembly adjourned